mrgnhnt96/revali/doc-site/docs/constructs/revali_server/request/overview.md

+---
+title: Overview
+sidebar_position: 0
+description: The object that represents the incoming HTTP request
+---

 # Request

 The `Request` is the object that represents the incoming HTTP request.
 It contains all the information about the request, such as the headers, the body, the URL, and the method.
 While the [response] can be heavily modified, the request is read-only, with the exception of the headers.